Prashanth-Nelli/build-friend/README.md

 ### plugin's and other features

-Right now buildfriend doesn't have plugins specific to it but you can you gulp plugins
+Right now build-friend doesn't have plugins specific to it but you can you gulp plugins

-as shown in the sample buildfriend.js file and there are seperate node modules for
+as shown in the sample build-friend.js file and there are seperate node modules for

 providing minifying,compressing,jshint,copying,deleting features you can use them along with

-buildfriend.
+build-friend.

 ### Note